Vernand Morency: Personal life

-Morency's had him working in their family real estate business from the age of 5.
-His love for real estate never went away and in 2006–07, Vernand was part of a syndicate group led by T Boone Pickens to develop the $250+ million Boone Pickens Stadium at his alma mater, Oklahoma State University.
-In 2007 and 2008, Vernand was twice competitively selected to participate in the NFL Business Management and Entrepreneurship Program at the University of Pennsylvania's Wharton School.
+Morency worked in his family real estate business from the age of five.
+In 2006–2007, he was part of a syndicate group led by T Boone Pickens to develop the Boone Pickens Stadium at his alma mater, Oklahoma State University.
+In 2007 and 2008, Morency was twice competitively selected to participate in the NFL Business Management and Entrepreneurship Program at the University of Pennsylvania's Wharton School.

-Vernand invests, owns and manages properties across the country and is involved in several different non-profit initiatives, including work with Wisconsin governor Jim Doyle and his Wisconsin Covenant initiative promising all eighth-graders affordable higher education upon academic success.
+Morency invests, owns and manages properties across the country and is involved in several different non-profit initiatives, including work with Wisconsin governor Jim Doyle and his Wisconsin Covenant initiative promising all eighth-graders affordable higher education upon academic success.